duneroadrunner/SaferCPlusPlus/README.md

 ### msevector

-If you're willing to forego a little theoretical safety, msevector<> is still very safe without the overhead of memory management.
+msevector<> is not memory-safe in the way that the other vectors are.
+It can be used in cases where you want more control over the safety-performance trade-off.

 In addition to the (high performance) standard vector iterator, msevector<> also supports a new kind of iterator, called "ipointer", that acts more like a list iterator in the sense that it points to an item rather than a position, and like a list iterator, it is not invalidated by insertions or deletions occurring elsewhere in the container, even if a "reallocation" occurs.
 In fact, standard vector iterators are so prone to being invalidated that for algorithms involving insertion or deletion, they can be generously considered not very useful, and more prudently considered dangerous. ipointers, aside from being safe, just make sense.
 Algorithms that work when applied to list iterators will work when applied to ipointers.
 And that's important as Bjarne famously [points out](https://www.youtube.com/watch?v=YQs6IC-vgmo), for cache coherency reasons, in most cases vectors should be used in place of lists, even when lists are conceptually more appropriate.
 You can read a short article comparing ipointers with some existing alternatives [here](http://www.codeproject.com/Articles/1087021/Stable-Iterators-for-Cplusplus-Vectors-and-Why-You).

-msevector<> also provides a safe (bounds checked) version of the standard vector iterator.
+msevector<> also provides a safer bounds-checked version of the standard vector iterator.
+Note that none of these iterators are safe against the situation where the vector is deleted before an iterator is finished using it.

 usage example: